-Have a good think about what would be useful, and what you could send out to the people who might sign up.
+Have a good think about what would be useful, and what you could send out.
 In particular, try to get a good idea of what your potential customers would find useful.
 And test that out.
 Send out a range of things and then see what the open rate and click through rates are the different types of emails.

-Some people take a slightly more sophisticated approach with this, and ask people when they sign up what kind of contents they would want.
+Some people take a slightly more sophisticated approach with this, and ask people when they sign up what kind of content they would want.
 I’ve been thinking about doing that as some people seem to really like the very direct “how-to” type content, whereas other people get much more out of the stories I share.
-For me that’s the plan for 2017.
+That’s a nice idea, and well worth trying.

 Some resources to get you going on email marketing automation

 I definitely recommend Ian Brodie’s book Email Persuasion.
 Ian also has some great resources on email and online marketing at his blog, and I pay for his Momentum Club product where he sends me great marketing tips and webinars every month.

 Some people love MailChimp, and some people love Aweber, they seem very similar in terms of pricing and ease-of-use to me.

 If you’re wanting to get serious with your email marketing, I’ve recently moved my own email marketing from Mailchimp to a product called Get Drip.
 It allows for a much more sophisticated approach, and it’s more expensive.
 But if the life time value of your customer is more than £400, it’s worth paying the extra cash for Drip and getting started with a system which allows you to do so much more.